A Moment-assisted Approach for Improving Subsampling-based MLE with Large-scale data

-The data volume grows rapidly with the proliferation of electronic and information technology.
-The abundance of data offers new perspectives on many issues while posing significant challenges to computer storage and memory.
-Some traditional statistical methods are computationally cumbersome or even prohibitive with limited computational resources.
-In many cases, researchers do not have powerful computing resources such as server clusters or distributed systems.
-Therefore, it becomes essential to develop methods for large-scale data analysis that can be performed on commonly available devices such as laptops or personal computers.
 One popular and powerful approach to mitigating the computational burden is subsampling, which draws a subsample from the whole data and performs statistical analysis based on the drawn subsample.
-Subsampling offers a practical solution when analysis is performed on portable devices and is particularly useful in exploratory data analysis where users often make numerous attempts to understand the data and build the model.
-The simplest subsampling method is uniform subsampling which draws each data point with equal probability.
-The uniform subsampling estimation can be computed efficiently.
-However, it suffers from low statistical efficiency since it ignores the difference among data points when drawing the subsample \citep{kushilevitz_nisan_1996,Drines2006Subsampling,Wang2020Subsampling}.
-The primary objective in developing subsampling methods is to improve estimation efficiency while preserving storage and computational efficiency.
+Subsampling methods have been applied in various contexts to mitigate the computational difficulty of MLE \citep{Fithian2014Subsampling, Wang2018Subsampling, Wang2020LikeliEfficient}.
+It offers a practical solution when analysis is performed on portable devices and is particularly useful in exploratory data analysis where users often make numerous attempts to understand the data and build the model.
+The simplest subsampling method is the uniform subsampling which draws each data point with equal probability.
+The uniform subsampling estimator is computationally efficient but suffers from low estimation efficiency \citep{kushilevitz_nisan_1996,Drines2006Subsampling,Wang2020Subsampling}.